| Title: | Access and Visualize AEMET Weather and Climate Data |

 dms2decdegrees("055245W") dms2decdegrees_2("-3º 40' 37\"")dms2decdegrees("055245W") dms2decdegrees_2("-3º 40' 37\"")

-Get the first and last day of a year.
+Returns the first or last calendar day of a year.

 first_day_of_year(year = NULL) last_day_of_year(year = NULL)first_day_of_year(year = NULL) last_day_of_year(year = NULL)